Pixies (band): Surfer Rosa and Doolittle (1988–1989)

 Come On Pilgrim was followed by the Pixies' first full-length album, Surfer Rosa.
 It was recorded by Steve Albini, completed in two weeks, and released in early 1988.
 Surfer Rosa gained the Pixies acclaim in Europe; both Melody Maker and Sounds named it their "Album of the Year".
 American critical response was positive but more muted, a reaction that persisted for much of the Pixies' career.
 Surfer Rosa was eventually certified gold in the US in 2005.
 The Pixies arrived in England to support Throwing Muses on the European "Sex and Death" tour, beginning at the Mean Fiddler in London.
-The tour also took them to the Netherlands, where the Pixies had already received enough media attention to be headlining the tour.
+The tour also took them to the Netherlands, where the Pixies had already received a significant amount of media attention.

 The Pixies signed an American distribution deal with the major record label Elektra.
 Around this time, they struck up a relationship with the British producer Gil Norton.
-Norton produced their second full album, Doolittle, which was recorded in the last six weeks of 1988 and seen as a departure from the raw sound of Come On Pilgrim and Surfer Rosa.
-Doolittle had a much cleaner sound, largely due to Norton and the production budget of US$40,000, which was quadruple that of Surfer Rosa.
+Norton produced their second full album, Doolittle, which was recorded in the last six weeks of 1988.
+Doolittle had a much cleaner sound compared to the raw sound of their first two releases, largely due to Norton and the production budget of US$40,000, which was quadruple that of Surfer Rosa.
 Doolittle featured the single "Here Comes Your Man", which biographers Josh Frank and Caryn Ganz describe as an unusually jaunty and pop-like song for the band.
-"Monkey Gone to Heaven" was popular on alternative rock radio in the US, reaching the top 10 on the Billboard Modern Rock Tracks, and the single entered the Top 100 in the U.K. Like Surfer Rosa, Doolittle was acclaimed by fans and music critics alike.
+"Monkey Gone to Heaven" was popular on alternative rock radio in the US, reached the top 10 on the Billboard Modern Rock Tracks, and the single entered the Top 100 in the U.K. Like Surfer Rosa, Doolittle was acclaimed by fans and music critics alike.
 Doolittle was their first album to enter into the Billboard 200, peaking at 98.
 In the UK, the album was a commercial success, reaching number 8 in the Albums Chart.